awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 # Hibernate Your Linux Instance<a name="Hibernate"></a>

 When you hibernate an instance, we signal the operating system to perform hibernation \(suspend\-to\-disk\)\.
 Hibernation saves the contents from the instance memory \(RAM\) to your Amazon EBS root volume\.
 We persist the instance's Amazon EBS root volume and any attached Amazon EBS data volumes\.
-When you restart your instance:
+When you start your instance:
 + The Amazon EBS root volume is restored to its previous state
 + The RAM contents are reloaded
 + The processes that were previously running on the instance are resumed